finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 # **deletePropertyFromTransaction**
 > DeletedEntityResponse deletePropertyFromTransaction(scope, code, transactionId, transactionPropertyKey)

-Delete transaction property
+Delete property from transaction

-Delete a property value from a single transaction in a portfolio
+Delete a single property value from a single transaction in a transaction portfolio.

 ### Example
 ```java